BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject3.md

 ## What must the PowerShell function achieve

-- Given a user's SamAccountName, list all their related groups (immediate and nested groups) *Nested Groups are groups placed inside other groups*
+- Given a user's SamAccountName, list all their related groups (immediate and nested groups)<br>
+  *Nested Groups are groups placed inside other groups*
   - Find all of the groups that the **user is a member of**
   - For **each of these groups**, **find all the groups they are members of** , and **repeat this** until you have found all of the nested groups.